EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

     # ...
 ```

-### Virtual Entity Fields
+### Display Virtual Properties

 Sometimes, it's useful to display values which are not entity properties.
 For
 example, if your `Customer` entity defines the `firstName` and `lastName`
 properties, you may want to just display a column called `Name` with both
 values merged.
-These columns are called *virtual fields* because they don't
+These are called *virtual properties* because they don't really
-really exist as Doctrine entity fields.
+exist as Doctrine entity properties.

-First, add this new virtual field (`name`) to the entity configuration:
+First, add this new virtual property (`name`) to the entity configuration:

 ```yaml
 easy_admin: